Exploring Personality Disorders And Alcohol Use

-Results showed that 40 percent of alcohol dependent participants, 16.6 percent of the psychiatric sample, and 6.4 percent of the general population sample had at least one personality disorder.
-Among the alcohol dependent individuals, the most prevalent personality disorders were dependent personality disorder (13.3 percent) and the paranoid and obsessive-compulsive personality disorders (10 percent).
+Results showed that 40 percent of alcohol-dependent participants, 16.6 percent of the psychiatric sample, and 6.4 percent of the general population sample had at least one personality disorder.
+Among the alcohol-dependent individuals, the most prevalent personality disorders were dependent personality disorder (13.3 percent) and paranoid and obsessive-compulsive personality disorders (10 percent).
 In comparison, among the psychiatric, non-addicted sample, the most prevalent personality disorders were obsessive-compulsive (13.3 percent), paranoid (6.6 percent, and dependent (3.3 percent).
 Among the normative control group, the most prevalent personality disorders were histrionic and paranoid, at 3.2 percent each.

-The results of this study also preliminarily suggest that dependent personality disorder in more frequent in alcohol dependent men while obsessive-compulsive, histrionic, schizoid, and antisocial personality disorders are more common among alcohol dependent women.
+The results of this study also preliminarily suggest that dependent personality disorder is more frequent in alcohol-dependent men while obsessive-compulsive, histrionic, schizoid, and antisocial personality disorders are more common among alcohol-dependent women.
 Future studies will explore these gender differences.
-Additionally, in previous studies of personality disorders among alcohol dependent individuals, the average number of personality diagnoses was generally 2 to 4; however, in this study, the average number of diagnosed personality disorders was 1.
+Additionally, in previous studies of personality disorders among alcohol-dependent individuals, the average number of personality diagnoses was generally 2 to 4; however, in this study, the average number of diagnosed personality disorders was 1.

 “The most salient finding is that 40% of the alcoholics met DSM-IV-TR diagnostic criteria for a personality disorder [PD] compared with 16.6% of the non-addict patients and 6.4% of the normative controls,” the authors conclude.
 “Previous studies found that PDs were very common in alcoholics.
 But the contribution of this study is to have proven that this high rate of comorbidity with PDs is different from and much higher in alcohol dependence than in other Axis I mental disorders, such as mood and anxiety disorders.”